Brooklyn Recovery Fund

 Brooklyn Recovery Fund Concludes Grantmaking

-With over $3.5 million deployed to more than 100 community-based organizations to address recovery and rebuilding in the aftermath of Superstorm Sandy, the Brooklyn Recovery Fund will finalize its grantmaking operations as of January 31, 2014.
+With over $3.5 million deployed to more than 100 community-based organizations to address recovery and rebuilding in the aftermath of Superstorm Sandy, the Brooklyn Recovery Fund has finalized its grantmaking operations as of January 31, 2014.

-Established by the Brooklyn Community Foundation in partnership with the Office of the Brooklyn Borough President and Brooklyn Chamber of Commerce, over the past 15 months the Fund has provided three rounds of grants, fostered the creation of six Communtiy Collaboratives, and advocated city-wide on behalf of impacted Brooklynites.
+Established by the Brooklyn Community Foundation in partnership with the Office of the Brooklyn Borough President and Brooklyn Chamber of Commerce, over a 15-month period, the Fund provided three rounds of grants, fostered the creation of six Communtiy Collaboratives, and advocated city-wide on behalf of impacted Brooklynites.

 A final report, Brooklyn Communities Speak: An Action Guide for Local Decision-Makers Post Sandy, documents the extensive lessons learned by the Fund and its community-based partners, and offers specific recommendations to elected officials and government agencies for achieving a holistic recovery while building local resiliency.